AgileHealthInsurance Report | 2018-03-08

 The Trump administration continued to fund the CSR “illegally” until the fall of 2017.
 On October 12th 2017, the Trump administration decided to end all future CSR payments.
 Cost share plans are still available to consumers, but the insurance company is now responsible for making up the costs associated with lower member cost shares which was a main driver of ACA rate increases for 2018.

 Short-term insurance has long been seen as an affordable option for those who need quality health insurance, but may not be able to afford the high premiums associated with an ACA approved plan.
-Click Here to learn more about short-term health insurance.
+Click Here to learn more about short term medical insurance.